 Caesar’s heir Octavian (later Emperor Augustus) had a temple built on the site of the column dedicated to his great uncle.
 This was the first deification of a deceased Roman leader.
 On August 18, 29 BC, the temple was inaugurated by Octavian—including major games.

 It’s the largest temple in ancient Rome and stretches across the area between the Basilica Maxentius and the valley of the Colosseum.
-Materials from Nero’s Domus Aurea, among others, were used for its construction.
-Hadrian decided to dedicate the gigantic statue of Nero that stood there at the time to the God of the Sun and had it moved with the help of 24 elephants to a spot next to the Colosseum.
+For its construction, material from the Domus Aurea, among other monuments, was used.
+The gigantic statue of Nero that stood there at the time (made of bronze and over 35 meters high), had Hadrian decided to dedicate to the god of the sun and moved it to a spot next to the Colosseum with the help of 24 elephants.

-The temple contained two symmetrical cellae (temple chambers), each of which housed the image of a goddess on a throne.
+The temple contained two symmetrical cellae (temple chambers), in which each stood the statue of a goddess on a throne.
 One statue was of Venus—the goddess of love and the mythological mother of Aeneas.
 The other was of Rome—the goddess who symbolized the Roman state.

 This is the temple that Antoninus Pius had built for his wife Faustina.
-The part of the inscription dedicated to the emperor seems to have been added later after she died in 141 and was deified.
+The part of the inscription dedicated to the emperor seems to have been added later after she died and was deified in 141.

 The temple is located north of the Regia, between the Basilica Aemilia and the temple of Divo Romolo.
-It stands on a high platform with a staircase in front of it.
-In the center are the remains of the ancient altar.
-Six large columns form the façade, followed by two more on each side.
-The cellae display on its two main sides the image of griffins.
+It stands on a high platform of peperino blocks (a type of volcanic rock used by the Romans in their constructions), preceded by a staircase.
+The pronaos (front of the temple) remains almost intact with its ten large columns.
+In the center are the remains of the ancient altar and the cellae display the image of griffins on its two main sides.

 Titus had the shrine built and dedicated to his deceased and deified father Vespasian.
 However, Titus himself only ruled for a few years.
 After he died in 81 AD, the temple was completed by his brother Domitian, who then dedicated it to Titus.
 The temple was the first major addition to the Roman Forum since the time of Emperor Augustus.